Excellence in Education

 At Whitmore School, teachers encourage students to persevere.
 On average, students revise their lessons 3 – 4 times before receiving a grade.
 English courses may require more revisions as students hone and polish their writing skills.
 This is the norm at Whitmore School and students become deeply engaged in the learning process.

 Students may begin a new course at any time during the calendar year, and progress at the pace that they find most comfortable.
-As long as the student eventually masters the course work, they will be awarded credit for the course.
-Instead of having to keep up with other students, CompuHigh students can learn as slowly or rapidly as their personal learning style dictates.
+Students are awarded credit for a course by revising each lesson until the concepts are mastered.
+Instead of having to keep up with other students, Whitmore School students can learn as slowly or rapidly as their personal learning style dictates.

 Developing Grit and Personal Responsibility

-Teachers hold all students to the high standards of mastery while being personally encouraging.
+Teachers hold all students to high standards of mastery while being personally encouraging.
 Obstacles such as time and place are removed.